 We have a large family house, and it’s definitely our little slice of heaven.
-Surrounded by lush gardens, it is not uncommon every now and then to see rabbits, antelopes or even antelopes crossing the green fields.
-With all of this around us, you bet each year we find a mouse or two indoors.
+Surrounded by lush gardens, it is not uncommon every now and then to see rabbits, antelopes crossing the green fields.
+With all of this around us, you bet each year we find a mouse or two indoor.

 Mice don’t send shivers down my spine, to be honest, I think they are quite cute.
 However serious concerns remain about the illnesses that they carry.
 They also like carrying out chewing activities around the house, chewing things that could cause house fires.